 - Refrigerant gas control, including replacing existing refrigerant gases with lower global warming potential alternatives and improving leak detection and prevention.

-- Reducing the climate impact of our sales fleet through vehicle efficiency standards and transitioning to an eco-fleet (moving to 80%) by 2030 targeting lower emission alternatives (hybrid, electric and biofuel vehicles).
+- Reducing the climate impact of our sales fleet through vehicle efficiency standards and transitioning to a low carbon fleet (moving to 80%) by 2030 targeting lower emission alternatives (hybrid, electric and biofuel vehicles).

 Action on Climate Change - Reducing Scope 3 GHG Emissions

-- Decarbonization of inputs and raw materials: Sanofi is seeking to replace the most carbon-intensive raw materials with more environmentally sustainable alternatives or by identifying less carbon-intensive suppliers.
+- Decarbonization of inputs and raw materials: Sanofi is seeking to replace the most carbon-intensive raw materials with more alternatives with lower environmental impacts or by identifying less carbon-intensive suppliers.
 Furthermore, our eco-design program makes it possible to identify levers for the decarbonization of activities and products.
 Eco-design is a systemic approach that aims to integrate environmental criteria from the design stage of a product, but also into its continuous improvement processes.

 - Supplier engagement: We are engaging with suppliers to support their work towards improving their environmental footprint and fighting climate change.
-In 2024, there were 205 suppliers engaged in the Supplier Engagement Program, covering 75% of supplier-related emissions and representing 50% of our procurement spend.
+In 2025, 130 suppliers engaged in the Supplier Engagement Program, covering 60% of supplier-related emissions and representing 50% of our procurement spend.
 Moreover, through the Energize Program, a collaborative effort within the pharmaceutical industry, we help our shared supply chains convert to renewable energy.

-- Additionally, Sanofi is implementing comprehensive measures to reduce value chain emissions across multiple areas such as optimizing distribution networks, shifting from air to sea freight for product transport, reducing business air travel and reducing operational waste.
+- Other value chain initiatives: Additionally, Sanofi is implementing comprehensive measures to reduce value chain emissions across multiple areas such as optimizing distribution networks, shifting from air to sea freight for product transport, reducing business air travel and reducing operational waste.